Social Democracy (Czech Republic): History

 During the occupation of the Czech lands by Nazi Germany, the party was officially abolished, but its members organized resistance movements contrary to the laws of the German-controlled Protectorate of Bohemia and Moravia, both at home and abroad.
-After the re-establishment of the Czechoslovak Republic in 1945, the party returned to its pre-war structure and became a member of the National Front which formed a new governing coalition.
-In 1948, after the Communist Party of Czechoslovakia gained a parliamentary majority, the Czech Social Democratic Party was incorporated into the Communist Party.
+After the re-establishment of the Czechoslovak Republic in 1945, the party renamed to Czechoslovak Social Democracy (Československá sociální demokracie, ČSD) and returned to its pre-war structure and became a member of the National Front which formed a new governing coalition.
+In 1948, after the Communist Party of Czechoslovakia gained a parliamentary majority, the ČSD was incorporated into the Communist Party.
 At the time of the Prague Spring, a reformist movement in 1968, there were talks about allowing the recreation of a social democratic party, but Soviet intervention put an end to such ideas.
 It was only after the Velvet Revolution of 1989 that the party was recreated.
+In 1993, the party renamed to Czech Social Democratic Party (Česká strana sociálně demokratická, ČSSD).
 Since the dissolution of Czechoslovakia, which came into effect on 1 January 1993, the ČSSD has been one of the major political parties of the Czech Republic, and until October 2017 was always one of the two parties with the largest number of seats in the Chamber of Deputies.